Skip to main content

 Students engaged in flute performance studies:

-• focus on performance objectives in a longitudinal manner.
+• train performance skills in a longitudinal manner.

 • develop kinesiological habits that ensure success.

-• condense music theory, history, and physiology into a simplified interpretative paradigm.
+• synthesize music theory, history, and physiology into a simplified interpretative paradigm.

-• train the body’s physical performance mechanisms to reinforce the joy of performing.
+• refine the body’s physical performance mechanisms to reinforce the joy of performing.

 Brian Luce is an award-winning performer and teacher with experience as a chamber musician, orchestral principal, freelance performer, recording artist, recording engineer, and competitor.
 This experience, coupled with over 40 years of teaching in the private studio and classroom at universities, high schools, junior high schools, and fine arts festivals, has led to the development of a curriculum that focuses on students’ product creation.
 All students in every major are able to: